mayuribande/Vrinda-Store-Sales-Dashboard-/README.md

 Month — Jan to Dec
 Channel — Ajio, Amazon, Flipkart, Meesho, Myntra, etc.
 Category — Blouse, Bottom, Ethnic, Kurta, Saree, Set, etc.

+🚀 How to Use
+Download Vrinda_Store_Dashboard.xlsx
+Open in Microsoft Excel (Slicers require Excel 2010+) Use the slicers on the left panel to filter by Month, Channel, or Category All charts update dynamically based on your selection